actix/actix-web/actix-web/MIGRATION-4.0.md

 ## `web::Path`

 The inner field for `web::Path` is now private.
-It was causing too many issues when used with inner tuple types due to its `Deref` implementation.
+It was causing ambiguity when trying to use tuple indexing due to its `Deref` implementation.

 ```diff
 - async fn handler(web::Path((foo, bar)): web::Path<(String, String)>) {